The Red River Valley

 North Vietnam and South China tour

-A fascinating North Vietnam and South China tour by road and by rail up the scenic Red River Valley from the bustling and historic Vietnamese capital of Hanoi to the picturesque old French hill-station of Sapa via the spectacular hill-tribe market at Bac Ha.
+A fascinating North Vietnam and South China tour by road and by rail from the bustling and historic Vietnamese capital of Hanoi, up the Red River Valley to the picturesque old French hill-station of Sapa.

 Famous sites and rarely visited ones combined with truly spectacular scenery, historic towns, sumptuous and varied food and myriad traditional hill-tribes make this an unforgettable journey.